CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 ---

-You may encounter the following errors when running a migration when using the Cloud M tool these are the most common Google Workspace errors explained.
+You may encounter the following when running a migration using the Cloud M software these are the most common Google Workspace errors explained.

 ### 400 Error: Bad Request.